Darmord77/wp-rediteris/README.md

 *Disclaimer: This article and this tool are for technical discussion and sharing only.
 Illegal use is strictly prohibited.

-DetectDee: Hunt down social media accounts by username, email or phone across social networks example.gif screen.jpg
+DetectDee: Hunt down social media accounts by username, email or phone across social networks

 Feat
 Includes sites frequently used by CyberSecurity practitioners